M0nica/flask_weather/README.md

   - Setup config.py with the line `weather_key = "###############";`.
 The weather_key is the API key received from registering at https://darksky.net/dev.
 - Run
   - `python app.py`

+## Deployment
+- You can follow [this medium article](https://medium.com/the-andela-way/deploying-a-python-flask-app-to-heroku-41250bda27d0) to deploy it on heroku.

 ## Functionality